iterative/mlem.ai/content/docs/gto/command-reference/show.md

 # show

-Show the registry state, highest version, or what's assigned in stage
+Show the registry state, highest version, or what's assigned in stage.

 ## Synopsis